o11y-weekly/o11y-weekly.github.io/2024-07-XX_CloudWatch_Grafana/README.md

 This is the latest API available which is compatible with SQL and requires less knowledge about quering CloudWatch metrics.

-Pay Attention that this API has know limits: [Metrics Insights limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-metrics-insights-limits.html)
+Pay Attention that this API has known limits: [Metrics Insights limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-metrics-insights-limits.html)

 ### Pros / Cons
 | API | Pros | Cons |